alefram/notebooks/Notes/Neural_networks_basics.md

 ## what is a input data?

-"It’s a number that you recorded in the real world somewhere". andrew trask
+It is a number that you recorded in the real world somewhere.

+It is important that, the datapoints that you pass at the same time to the neural network depends on when you think that the neural network can be accurate with this data.

+Also we can put negative numbers in the data.

 ## what is a prediction?

-"A prediction is what the neural network tells you".
+A prediction is what the neural network tells you.
 It not always is right but it can learn from it.
-It can predict with multiple inputs and multiple outputs
+It can predict with multiple inputs and multiple outputs.

 ## what is a weight?